Making Sense of the Latest Hard Drive Technology

 M.2 Drives

 M.2 SSDs are a relatively new technology that is predominantly found on workstations and server motherboards.
 Additionally, an M.2 motherboard connection is required.
-Due to the fact that the connection is only available on recent boards, you cannot simply replace a mechanical drive with an M.2.
+Because the connection is only available on recent boards, you cannot simply replace a mechanical drive with an M.2.

 Intel Optane